vyos/vyos-documentation/docs/configuration/interfaces/pppoe.rst

    This command allows you to select a specific access concentrator when you know the access concentrators `<name>`.

-.. cfgcmd:: set interfaces pppoe <interface> authentication user <username>
+.. cfgcmd:: set interfaces pppoe <interface> authentication username <username>

    Use this command to set the username for authenticating with a remote PPPoE endpoint.
 Authentication is optional from the system's point of view but